-Pork can be a versatile meat that can be cooked many different ways.
-Make this marinade with common ingredients for a delicious marinated pork dinner.
+Pork can be a versatile meat that can be cooked in many different ways.
+Make this marinade with simple ingredients for a delicious marinated pork dinner.

-I like to get the large pork tenderloins from the freezer section and work with those.
+I like to get the large pork tenderloins from our local grocery store in the freezer section and work with those.
 They stay so moist and are easy to bake in the oven or slice and fry or grill.
 Sometimes, when I want something really easy, we get the ones that are already marinaded.

 But when I am feeling more adventurous, I’ll buy one of the plain pork tenderloins and try something new.
-This time, it was a simple soy sauce and dijon mustard based marinade.
+This time, it was a simple soy sauce and Dijon mustard-based marinade made with pantry staples.
 I based it loosely on the marinade we use for Steak and Shrimp Kabobs.

 Once you have your marinated pork, you can cook it on the grill, on the stovetop (such as Brown Sugar Glazed Pork), or bake it in the oven.
 The oven is the best choice when you are looking for a quick and easy meal.
 You can put it in, set a timer, and walk away.